latest nhpb_banner 1__compressed2

 Illinois Foreclosure Prevention and Mediation Programs can help homeowners that are delinquent on their home loan, who are in default, or who are in danger of losing their homes.
 The goal is to help the homeowners modify their mortgage and/or reach a dignified exit.
 A housing counselor from a non-profit agency will work closely with the legal department and/or bank.
 They will try to set up a payment plan to help people remain in the house.
 Or if that can’t be done, get help in finding a new home.

-Illinois grants and emergency assistance from community action
+Illinois community action grant money and emergency assistance

 Community Action Agencies in Illinois provide holiday help (or referrals to charities or churches).
 The goal is to help low-income families, the unemployed, or families who live check to check to get free Christmas toys, Thanksgiving dinners and more for their families.
 Of course priority for Christmas and holiday help is for the low-income as well as working poor.
 Find more details on Christmas help for low income families.

-The Illinois Community Action Agency Services Block Grant Program is a core community action agency service.
+Grant money for people in a hardship are offered.
+The Illinois Community Action Agency Services Block Grant Program is a core service that will help people with bills, car payments, and more.
 It helps low-income people attain knowledge, skills and motivation necessary to achieve long term self-sufficiency.
 The program provides low-income families with immediate life necessities such as shelter, food, transportation, prescription medicine, utilities, etc. There are non-profit agency Outreach Offices in every Illinois County.

-The funds that are part of CSBG allow non-profit agencies to mobilize resources and to develop a multi-faceted approach to self-sufficiency.
+• The funds that are part of CSBG allow non-profit agencies to mobilize resources and to develop a multi-faceted approach to self-sufficiency.
 Some other examples of CSBG grants and funding can pay for include education, housing, educational scholarships, and work clothes or supplies.
 Receive referrals or direct assistance with emergency food and shelter, case management, housing, emergency assistance, homeless assistance, help with rent, budget and housing counseling, and more.
+Look here for how to find other government grants.

-Prescription Drug Assistance Vouchers are available at some centers.
+Free prescription Drug Assistance Vouchers are available at some centers.
 Or a location may offer people a discount card to use when buying their medications.
+They also help people find nationwide programs, such as GoodRX prescription discounts.

-Clothing centers and food pantries can offer at no charge, new and used clothing.
+Clothing centers from IL community action and food pantries can offer at no charge, new and used clothing.
 Most of it is for work or school.
 Some of the items are sold at a low price, but charities may give items for free.
 A case manager can refer clients to clothing centers for low income families or even thrift stores.

 Community Services and Agency Crisis Assistance in IL is another option that is available from government grants or community funding.
 Mush of the aid is for housing or employment related needs.
 For example, get help with the payment on a security deposit.
 Ongoing rental or mortgage assistance may be paid out for someone with a documented crisis and who demonstrates future financial security.